adityaramesh/aws_dns/README.md

 If you use AWS, `aws_dns` essentially gives you DynDNS for free.

-`aws_dns` is a daemon that periodically checks the public IP address of the host machine, and pushes the address to an A record for a hosted zone.
+`aws_dns` is a service that periodically checks the public IP address of the host machine, and pushes the address to an A record for a hosted zone.
 This allows you to tie an SSH server behind a dynamic IP to a domain name like `bob.example.com`.

-This rest of this document describes how to set up your machine to run the daemon.
+This rest of this document describes how to set up your machine to run the service.

 # TODO

+  - Installation script.
   - Dependency checking.
+(If you know how to write `setup.py` to check for the necessary libraries, please let me know.
+I have not had time to go through the documentation to figure out which fields to fill out with what.)

+# Python Dependencies

+This service requires a Python 3 interpreter, along with the Python package manager `pip`.
+The following packages are not included in the default Python 3 distribution, so if you do not have them installed, you should do so using `pip install`:

+  - `colorama`
-  - Installation script.
+  - `urllib3`

 # Obtaining Your Credentials